TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 All the time we’ve spent on this game has firmly ingrained its trippy rainbow-illuminated text and the skater dude’s “woo”s and “whoopee-doo-dee-doo”s as he jumped and cartwheeled into our minds.

-The audio only added to the experience, with the sound of an engine revving at the start of a game, and alarms going off when a pinball is ejected – making you feel like you were commandeering an actual spacecraft.
+The audio only added to the experience, with the sound of an engine revving at the start of a game.
+Alarms also went off when a pinball was ejected, making you feel like you were commandeering an actual spacecraft.

 Club Penguin was basically just like Habbo, but made more kid-friendly with penguins and igloos instead of human-like avatars and hotel rooms.
 The penguin avatar you created was fully customisable, where you could pick its colour and even the clothing and accessories it wore.